Ulmus parvifolia

-Ulmus parvifolia, commonly known as the Chinese elm or lacebark elm, is a species native to eastern Asia, including China, India, Japan, Korea, and Vietnam.
+Ulmus parvifolia, commonly known as the Chinese elm or lacebark elm, is a species native to eastern Asia, including China, India, Japan, Korea, Vietnam, Siberia, and Kazakhstan.
 It has been described as "one of the most splendid elms, having the poise of a graceful Nothofagus".

-The tree was introduced to the UK in 1794 by James Main, who collected in China for Gilbert Slater of Low Layton, Essex.

 Description

-A small to medium deciduous or semideciduous (rarely semievergreen) tree, it grows to 10–18 m tall and 15–20 m wide with a slender trunk and crown.
-The leathery, lustrous green, single-toothed leaves are small, 2–5 cm long by 1–3 cm broad, and often retained as late as December or even January in Europe and North America.
-The apetalous wind-pollinated perfect flowers are produced in early autumn, small and inconspicuous.
+A small to medium deciduous or semideciduous (rarely semievergreen) tree, it grows to 10–18 m tall and 15–20 m wide, with a slender trunk and crown.
+The leathery, lustrous green, single-toothed leaves are small, 2–5 cm long by 1–3 cm broad, and often are retained as late as December or even January in Europe and North America.
+In some years, the leaves take on a purplish-red autumn colour.
+The apetalous, wind-pollinated, perfect flowers are produced in early autumn, small and inconspicuous.
 The fruit is a samara, elliptical to ovate-elliptical, 10–13 mm long by 6–8 mm broad.
-The samara is mostly glabrous, the seed at the centre or toward the apex, is borne on a stalk 1–3 mm in length; it matures rapidly and disperses by late autumn.
+The samara is mostly glabrous, the seed at the centre or toward the apex, and is borne on a stalk 1–3 mm in length; it matures rapidly and disperses by late autumn.
 The trunk has a handsome, flaking bark of mottled greys with tans and reds, giving rise to its other common name, the lacebark elm, although scarring from major branch loss can lead to large, canker-like wounds.
 Ploidy: 2n = 28.

 Many nurserymen and foresters mistakenly refer to Ulmus pumila, the rapidly growing, disease-ridden, relatively short-lived, weak-wooded Siberian elm, as "Chinese elm".
 This has given the true Chinese elm an undeserved bad reputation.
-The two elms are very distinct and different species.
+The two elms are distinct species.
 The Siberian elm's bark becomes deeply ridged and furrowed with age, among other obvious differences.
-It possesses a very rough, greyish-black appearance, while the Chinese elm's smooth bark becomes flaky and blotchy, exposing very distinctive, light-coloured mottling, hence the synonym lacebark elm for the real Chinese elm.
+It possesses a very rough, greyish-black appearance, while the Chinese elm's smooth bark becomes flaky and blotchy, exposing distinctive, light-coloured mottling, hence the synonym lacebark elm for the real Chinese elm.
+Siberian elm produces seed in spring, Chinese elm in autumn.